omeka/Documentation/source/Reference/models/Collection.rst

     .. php:attr:: public

+        Whether or not the collection is publicly accessible.

     .. php:attr:: featured

+        Whether or not the collection is featured.

     .. php:attr:: added

+        Date the collection was added.

     .. php:attr:: modified

+        Date the collection was last modified.

     .. php:attr:: owner_id

+        ID for the User that created this collection.

     .. php:attr:: _related

+        Related records.

+    .. php:method:: _initializeMixins()

+        Initialize the mixins.

     .. php:method:: getProperty(string $property)

         Get a property about this collection.

+        Valid properties for a Collection include:* (int) public* (int) featured* (string) added* (string) modified* (int) owner_id* (int) total_items

         :param string $property: The property to get, always lowercase.
         :returns: mixed The value of the property

     .. php:method:: totalItems()

-        Determine the total number of items associated with this collection.
+        Get the total number of items in this collection.

-        :returns: integer
+        :returns: int

     .. php:method:: setAddedBy(User $user)